 We currently maintain a defined contribution 401(k) retirement plan for all our employees in the United States, including our named executive officers.
 Employees are eligible to participate in the 401(k) Plan on the first month following their date of hire.
 Under the terms of the 401(k) Plan, participating employees may defer up to 100% of their salary on either a pre-tax or post-tax Roth basis, up to applicable statutory limits.
 We currently match employee pre-tax and Roth contributions to the 401(k) Plan, up to a safe harbor match.
 The match is 100% of every dollar of the first 3% of the employee's contribution and then 50% on the next 2% of the employee's pre-tax and post-tax Roth contributions.
-This allows for a maximum match equal to 4% of eligible compensation, provided such employees contribute 5%.
+This allows for a maximum match equal to 4% of eligible compensation, provided such employees contribute 5% of eligible compensation.
 Matching contributions are subject to Internal Revenue Service limits.
 Employee contributions and our company safe harbor matching contributions to the 401(k) Plan vest immediately.

-In addition to the traditional pre-tax and Roth contribution options, in 2021, we rolled out an after-tax contribution with Roth conversion option to all employees.
-After-tax contributions are subject to the IRS415(c) Annual Additions Limit.
-Highly compensated employees were eligible to participate up to a maximum contribution of \$10,000 for 2021.
-Dr. Mahmoud and Mr. Goldan each contributed \$10,000 in 2021.
+In addition to the traditional pre-tax and Roth contribution options, in 2022, we implemented an after-tax contribution with Roth conversion option to all employees.
+After-tax contributions are subject to the IRS 415(c) Annual Additions Limit.
+Highly compensated employees were eligible to participate up to a maximum contribution of \$15,000 for 2022.
+Dr. Mahmoud contributed \$15,000 in 2022.
 Contribution limits for highly compensated employees are set annually.